2025–26 Ligue 2

 The 2025–26 Ligue 2, commonly known as Ligue 2 BKT for sponsorship reasons, is the 87th season of Ligue 2.
-The season began on 9 August 2025 and is set to conclude on 8 May 2026.
+The season began on 9 August 2025 and concluded on 8 May 2026.

 Overview

-Promoted and relegaition teams (pre-season)
+Promoted and relegation teams (pre-season)

 FC Lorient and Paris FC were promoted to Ligue 1 after one and seven years in Ligue 2, respectively.

 Metz was promoted to Ligue 1 after defeating Reims in the Ligue 1 promotion/relegation play-offs after one year in the second tier.
 Reims will be relegated to a lower division after a 7-year tenure in the top flight.

 Montpellier and Saint-Étienne will return to Ligue 2 after sixteen years and one year being in Ligue 1, respectively.

 Nancy, Le Mans and Boulogne will return to Ligue 2 from the Championnat National after three and five and thirteen years absence, respectively, with Boulogne's promotion being back-to-back from the Championnat National 2 two seasons ago.

 Caen were relegated to Championnat National after 6 years in the second tier and will play in the 3rd tier for the first time since 1984 and after a 41 year absence.